Skip to main content

 Where Do Forensic Nurses Work?

-The most common place for forensic nurses to work is in hospital emergency rooms and urgent care centers, where a high numbers of patients are crime victims.
-However, you may also find them in a variety of other healthcare settings:
+Forensic nurses fulfill a critical role in healthcare that spans a wide variety of settings.
+The most common place for forensic nurses to work is in hospital emergency rooms and urgent care centers, where a high number of patients are crime victims.
+However, forensic nurses may also work in an array of other environments, such as:

-Forensic nurses do not just care for victims of crime; forensic nurses in correctional facilities also take care of prisoners.
+• Correctional facilities: Forensic nurses do not just care for victims of crime.
+Forensic nurses in correctional facilities also take care of prisoners.
 Because a large segment of the prison population is entering the later stages of life, there is a need for forensic nurses to provide treatment for chronic conditions.
-Other responsibilities include treating acute illnesses, performing checkups and educating prisoners about health.
+Other responsibilities include treating acute illnesses, performing checkups, educating prisoners about health and investigating injuries related to altercations within correctional facilities.

 Are There Forensic Nursing Specialties?